Erik Rubín: Early career

 At the age of 12, Rubín joined the group Timbiriche, one of the most important and influential pop bands of the 1980s on the Spanish language charts.
 His entry into the group transformed it into a septet.
 His first album with the group was their fourth album.
 While with the group, he recorded more than 10 albums, participated in several television specials, and visited various countries during their concert tours.
 He is best known for hits such as "Mágico amor", "Ámame hasta con los dientes" and "Princesa Tibetana".

 Rubín remained with Timbiriche until 1991.
 The last Timbiriche album he worked on was their tenth.
 In 1998 he joined on Timbiriche reunion and he wrote new songs for the album El Concierto, which he co-produced.
+In 2002, he sang the Latin American Spanish soundtrack for Spirit: Stallion of the Cimarron.
 In 2007, for the 25th anniversary of Timibiriche, he rejoined the band and produced their new album.
 He also performed with former band mate Paulina Rubio as part of the Mexican Bicentennial Celebrations.